andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 }
 ```

-## Disabling irqbalance
+## Disabling irqbalance on the DUT

 irqbalance would actually interfere with our tests.
-Therefore, let's disable it:
+Therefore, let's disable it on the Device Under Test:

 ```
 [root@dut ~]# systemctl disable --now irqbalance